 How To Fix A Subwoofer With No Sound?
 What to Do When the Subwoofer Isn’t Working Properly

 Before you begin, ensure that all equipment, including the subwoofer, is switched off.
-It would help if you never connected or unplugged any cords while turning on, should anything be damaged by mistake.
+If something gets broken by accident, it would help if you never plugged in or removed any cords while turning on.

-Examine the connectors and speaker cables.
-Check all cables and connection points leading to amplifiers, receivers, or speakers, beginning with the subwoofer.
+- Examine the connectors and speaker cables.
+Start with the subwoofer and check all of the cords and points of connection that lead to amplifiers, receivers, or speakers.
 Check that the wires are securely connected and inserted into the proper locations.

-Examine the outlets, power cord, and fuse.
-The majority of subwoofers contain a “standby” LED that illuminates to signify active power.
-Check sure the subwoofer is firmly connected to a wall socket, surge protector, or power strip if it isn’t lighted.
+- Examine the outlets, power cord, and fuse.
+Most subwoofers have a “standby” LED that lights up to show that the power is on.
+Check sure the subwoofer is tightly connected to a wall socket, surge protector, or power strip if it isn’t lighted.

-If the prongs of a plug fall out halfway, which is frequently enough to impede power flow, gently bend them, so the wire remains attached when you let go.
+- Gently bend the prongs of a plug if they fall out halfway, so that the wire remains attached when you let go.
+This can help restore the power flow through the plug.
 Check that all connected switches (such as those on walls, power strips, and so on) are turned on.
 If the subwoofer still doesn’t turn on, try plugging it into a different outlet that you know works.

-Examine the system and menu settings.
-If all the wiring and cords seem to be in fine condition, check the menu settings on your receiver or amplifier—you never know who could have accidentally altered everything.
+- Examine the system and menu settings.
+If all of the wires and cords look fine, check the menu settings on your radio or amplifier.
+You never know who might have changed things by accident.
 Check that the subwoofer is connected to the correct audio inputs.
 Check to see whether the subwoofer’s output has been reduced as well.

 If Nothing Works, Consider Replacing Your Subwoofer